Estimated reading time: 10 minutes

-The written assessment tests your substantive and technical knowledge of subjects relevant to your exam area, your ability to analyze and summarize data and to think critically, as well as your understanding of the United Nations as the complex international organization it is.
-In this article, we’ll give you an overview of the United Nations YPP Written Examination stage as well as some tips on how to succeed at it.
+The written assessment tests your substantive and technical knowledge of subjects relevant to your exam area, your logical, reasoning, and communicative skills, as well as your understanding of the United Nations as the complex international organization it is, its core values and competencies.

-United Nations Young Professionals Programme (YPP): Manual for Candidates + 1 month support.R$259,34Add to cart
+United Nations Young Professionals Programme (YPP) 2021: Manual for Candidates + 1 month support.R$245,97Add to cart

-This article is only a small sample from the extensive content present in the Written Examination Chapter of our E-Book.
+This article is only a small sample from the extensive content present in our eBook.

 The United Nations YPP Written Examination – Preliminary Information

-Also, know that candidates are prohibited from obtaining assistance from others during the test or allowing someone else to complete it for them.
-A proctored test is held at the end of the written examination for verification purposes.
-The exam, however, is usually “open book”, which means that candidadates can consult other sources such as the internet, personal notes, books, and so on while completing the exam.
+Be aware that candidates are prohibited from obtaining assistance from others during the test or allowing someone else to complete it for them.
+Therefore, note that the exam is not “open book”, which means that candidates are not allowed to consult any sources such as the internet, personal notes, books, and so on while completing the exam.

 Structure of the UN YPP Written Exam – Overview

-The UN YPP written exam consists of a General Paper and a Specialized Paper.
+The written examination consists of a General Paper and a Specialized Paper.
 The exam may be conducted in either one or two phases, usually two.